• TL127-20C Type Pavement Material Strength Testing Instrument

 The instrument should be operated as follows:

-Ahead of the gearbox is a mechanism selector lever: the lever has three positions—Quick, Manual, and Slow.
-When the selector lever is set to the Quick position and the motor is turned on, the lead screw plate achieves an ascending or descending speed of 50 mm/min, making it ideal for conducting the Marshall test on asphalt concrete.
-If the selector lever is placed in the Slow position and the motor is activated, the lead screw plate moves at a slower rate of 1 mm/min, perfect for tests like the California Bearing Ratio, where precision at this specific speed is crucial.
-Finally, when the selector lever is switched to the Manual position, manual lifting and feeding operations become possible.
-To do this, first set the selector lever to its middle position, then use the square-head handle located on the side of the housing—by turning the handle with a crank—you can achieve a feed rate of 1/6 mm per revolution, which is suitable for other experiments requiring the application of vertical loads.
+In front of the gearbox, there is a mechanism selector lever with three positions: fast, manual, and slow.
+When the selector lever is set to the fast position and the motor is started, the lead screw plate can achieve a lifting speed of 50 millimeters per minute, making it suitable for performing Marshall tests on asphalt concrete.
+If the selector lever is set to the slow position and the motor is started, the lead screw plate can achieve a lifting speed of 1 millimeter per minute, ideal for tests such as the California Bearing Ratio test, where precise control of the lifting speed is required.
+By setting the selector lever to the manual position, you can manually control the lifting feed.
+Specifically, after placing the selector lever in the middle position, use the square-head handle on the side of the housing and turn it with a crank to obtain a lifting speed of 1/6 millimeter per revolution, which is suitable for other tests that require the application of vertical loads.

-When starting the test, first secure the appropriate load cell to the support frame using tightening bolts, and then attach the suitable accessory (indenter) to the load cell.
-Place the specimen onto the screw-driven plate, and proceed with the test.
-The magnitude of the load applied during the test can be read directly from the dial gauge attached to the load cell.
+To begin the test, first secure the appropriate load cell to the support frame using tightening bolts, and then attach the corresponding accessory (indenter) to the load cell.
+Place the specimen onto the screw-drive platform, and then proceed with the test.
+The magnitude of the load applied during the test can be read from the dial indicator on the load cell.

-Note: The lifting distance of the lead screw plate should be kept within 125 mm.
+Note: The lifting distance of the lead screw disc should be kept within 125 millimeters.

-V. Maintenance and Servicing of the Pavement Material Strength Tester
+V. Maintenance and Servicing of the Pavement Material Strength Testing Instrument

 1. The instrument’s surface should be wiped regularly to keep it clean and tidy.

-1. The threaded section of the leadscrew plate should be lubricated with an appropriate amount of machine oil once per shift to maintain smooth operation at the joint.
-1main In the upper-right corner, the specimen type is entered using the diameter of the cylindrical specimen.
-In the lower-right corner, you’ll find the test records; simply click on a test record to view the original test documentation.
-The display shows the test time, test number, and test item.
-Clicking on the test number will reveal detailed test records.
-If you no longer need a particular test record, long-press the test item in that row to delete the corresponding test entry.
-6 Parameter Settings Display 4set This interface allows you to modify time settings, calibrate sensors, adjust motor parameters, set CBR recording points, and input rebound test pressure values.
-43-5neg To calibrate the pressure sensor, click the downward arrow in the top-left corner—it will bring up three dialog boxes: Large Range (100 kN), Small Range (50 kN), and Rebound (5 kN).
-Select the appropriate range for the sensor you wish to calibrate, then manually apply pressure.
-For calibrating the displacement sensor, click the downward arrow—it will open a menu where you can choose Channel 1 or Channel 2 to proceed with calibration.
+1. The threaded portion of the lead screw disc should be lubricated with an appropriate amount of mechanical oil once per shift to maintain proper lubrication at the mating surfaces.
+1main In the upper-right corner, the specimen type is entered based on the diameter of the cylindrical specimen.
+In the lower-right corner, you’ll find the test records; clicking on a test record allows you to view the original test data.
+The display includes the test time, test number, and test item.
+Clicking on the test number will show detailed test records.
+If you don’t want a particular test record, simply long-press the test item in that row to delete the corresponding test record.
+6 Parameter Settings Display 4set This interface allows you to modify time settings, calibrate sensors, adjust motor parameters, set CBR recording points, and input rebound test pressure points.
+43-5neg For pressure sensor calibration, clicking the downward arrow in the upper-left corner will bring up three dialog boxes: large range (100 kN), small range (50 kN), and rebound (5 kN).
+To calibrate a specific sensor, please click on the corresponding range.
+After selecting the range, manually apply pressure.
+For displacement sensor calibration, clicking the downward arrow will bring up a dialog box; select Channel 1 or Channel 2 to choose the channel for calibration.
 18 Please enter the recording point manually, or use the default recording point.
-1main On this interface, select the type of test you need to perform, then click the downward arrow in the lower-left corner to open the options: compression test, CBR test, and rebound test.
-After choosing your desired test type, install the pressure sensor and get ready to start the experiment.
+1main On this interface, select the type of test you wish to perform.
+Click the downward arrow in the lower-left corner to open a pop-up menu featuring compression tests, CBR tests, and rebound tests.
+After selecting the desired test type, install the pressure sensor and prepare to start the test.

 Company Profile